kumahq/kuma-website/docs/docs/dev/policies/service-health-probes.md

   into load balancing set.
 - if `health.ready` is false -  Kuma doesn't include the inbound into the load balancing set.

-Also, `health.ready` is used to compute the status of the Dataplanes and Service.
+Also, `health.ready` is used to compute the status of the data plane proxy and service.
 You can see these statuses both in Kuma GUI and Kuma CLI:

-Dataplane health follows these rules:
+data plane proxy health follows these rules:

-- if proxy status is `Offline`, then Dataplane is `Offline`.
+- if proxy status is `Offline`, then data plane proxy is `Offline`.
 - if proxy status is `Online`:
-  - if all inbounds have `health.ready=true` or no `health` then Dataplane is `Online`
+  - if all inbounds have `health.ready=true` or no `health` then data plane proxy is `Online`
-  - if all inbounds have `health.ready=false` then Dataplane is `Offline`
+  - if all inbounds have `health.ready=false` then data plane proxy is `Offline`
-  - if at least one of the inbounds has `health.ready=false` then Dataplane is `Partially degraded`
+  - if at least one of the inbounds has `health.ready=false` then data plane proxy is `Partially degraded`

-Service health is computed by aggregating the health of all dataplanes that have one inbound with a given `kuma.io/service` and is set this way:
+Service health is computed by aggregating the health of all data plane proxies that have one inbound with a given `kuma.io/service` and is set this way:

-- if all dataplanes are `Online` then the service is `Online`
+- if all data plane proxies are `Online` then the service is `Online`
-- if no dataplane is `Online` then the service is `Offline`
+- if no data plane proxy is `Online` then the service is `Offline`
-- if at least one of the dataplanes is `Offline` are `Partially degraded` then the service is `Partially degraded`
+- if at least one of the data plane proxies is `Offline` are `Partially degraded` then the service is `Partially degraded`

 ## Kubernetes